UniversalDependencies/docs/_nmf/feat/Case.md

 ### <a name="Abl">`Abl`</a>: ablative

 The ablative case indicates a movement away from something, removal, separation.
-In Suansu the ablative marker is **da**, that also covers instrumental case.
+In Naga-Suansu the ablative marker is _-da_, that also covers instrumental case.

 #### Examples